 In this fraud alert paper, we’ll highlight the current trends in today’s phishing schemes, with a particular focus on the latest threats emerging from China.
 Then we’ll offer some ideas and best practices for applying technology to protect both yourself and your customers.

 Businesses rely on SharePoint availability and performance.
 This infographic shows the impact of SharePoint slowdowns, challenges with delivering SharePoint and recommendations for an effective SharePoint deployment.

 In this installment of a series of white papers about the true cost of DDoS attacks, StamSOC (Staminus Security Operation Center) will discuss the history of the attacks, the wide reaching impacts, and the true costs associated with DDoS attacks.

 Welcome to the future of 24/7, any-time, anywhere access to digital content - where dynamic publishing solutions are the mantra.
-Unfortunately most large organizations aren't ready for this brave new world of digital content distribution remaining woefully unsearchable while languishing behind departmental silos.
-This whitepaper explores how your organization can leverage rapid digital content consumption as a key to business intelligence.
+Is your organization ready for this brave new world of digital content distribution?
+This whitepaper explores how to prime your organization to leverage rapid digital content consumption as a key to business intelligence.

 This white paper outlines the application threat landscape; explains why next generation firewalls are ill-equipped to stop web attacks; and provides six essential requirements for protecting web applications.